PatrickJS/cli-book/chapter-two/chapter-two.md

 	var hello = require('./../lib/hello.js');
 	hello.greet();

- This file has three jobs:
+ This file has two jobs:

-### 1. Provide Command name

-What are uses going to type in the terminal to run the command?
-This file name is "hello", so uses will run the command by issuing the following:

-	PHLMLAMEAD:~/code/hello$ hello

-### 2. Specify Environment
+### 1. Specify Environment

 If the file contains javascript code, which this file does, it needs to instruct the computer to execute this file with node.
 This is what the first line of the file does, and it is called the "shebang".